code for loading the format for the notebook

 But as we can see being able to write a three-line for-in loop instead of an eight lines long while loop is quite a nice improvement.
 It makes the code easier to read and more maintainable.
 And this is the reason why iterators in Python are such a powerful tool.

-A generator is an object that lazily produces values (i.e. generates values on demand).
-A generator is either:
+A generator is an object that lazily produces values, i.e. generates values on demand.
+It can be either:

 yield